italia/bootstrap-italia-playground/README.EN.md

 ## Updating Bootstrap Italia colours

 To update Bootstrap Italia primary colour, please refer to the `scss/_custom.scss` file, where `$primary` colour variable is overridden.
-To build a customised version of the library:

-* Build a custom Bootstrap Italia CSS file with `npm run build`
-* Comment out original Bootstrap Italia CSS `<link href="/node_modules/bootstrap-italia/dist/css/bootstrap-italia.min.css" rel="stylesheet">`
-* Uncomment Bootstrap Italia custom CSS `<link href="/css/bootstrap-italia-custom.min.css" rel="stylesheet">`

-Just run `npm run serve` again: everything should be red! :)
+Just run `npm run serve`: everything should be red! :)

 ## Changes from Bootstrap Italia version 2.3.0